sara4423/NSLab-CUK.github.io/_pages/99-ojlee.md

 Research Experience
 ============
-* Sep 2021 – Present: Assistant Professor, The Catholic University of Korea, Bucheon, Gyeonggi-do, Republic of Korea
+* Sep 2021 – Present: Assistant Professor, Dept. of Artificial Intelligence, The Catholic University of Korea, Bucheon, Gyeonggi-do, Republic of Korea

 * Sep 2019 – Aug 2021: Full-time Researcher, Future IT Innovation Laboratory, Pohang University of Science and Technology (POSTECH), Pohang, Gyeongsangbuk-do, Republic of Korea